Background

 Root Cause

-A large number of triggered events cause the component
+A large number of triggered events cause the component module to invoke a massive number of flush updates in a short time.

 Solution

-Use throttling to reduce the frequency of flush
+Use throttling to reduce the frequency of flush updates:

 // devtools/packages/app-backend/src/hook.js